 Every Woman Hope Centre (EWHC)/Sub-Saharan Africa has committed to mobilize strategic plans and actions, setting up a webinar and promoting curriculum with biosafety-related components based on the Implementation Plan for the Cartagena Protocol on Biosafety.
 The three main actions include: By 2022, there shall be increased awareness among policy makers, professionals, private sectors and the general public by developing and implementing educational awareness programs on biosafety and biodiversity issues for food security, improved health systems and sustainability; by 2023 increased involvement of the indigenous and local communities, women and youth in biodiversity management; By 2024 significant improvement of public understanding and stewardship according to the post-2020 Global Biodiversity Framework and the Implementation Plan for the Cartagena Protocol on Biosafety.

-Access to Benefit-Sharing
+Access and Benefit-Sharing

 Explore a pledge

 The Rights of Mother Earth/Global, in collaboration with 50 organizations and 5 partners, aim to collect 1 million signatures for the United Nations (UN) to adopt a UN Declaration of Rights of Mother Earth to complement the Universal Declaration of Human Rights by 2022, among others, to promote access to benefit sharing.
-The aim is also that the right of nature is recognized in the post-2020 global biodiversity framework and has a petition for courts and laws to align laws of nature and not as a commodity.

 "With the Action Agenda, Egypt is passing on the baton of conservation to China, which ushers in the new era of ecological civilization: building a shared future for all life on Earth.
 It is our hope that the Action Agenda can inspire all Parties and stakeholders to take part in CBD COP 15, make contributions to the development and implementation of the post-2020 global biodiversity framework and create win-win results through collaboration.
 It is also our hope that all people, regardless of race, gender, age, background and identity can contribute the best of their abilities to protect biodiversity..."